Handling missing data

 1. Missing outcomes (MCAR) are handled automatically by all estimators.
 The estimate is unbiased; the SE increases proportionally to the information loss.

-2. Missing treatment values are never allowed.
-Drop rows (MCAR) or impute (MAR) before calling causat().
+2. Missing treatment values cannot be passed to causat() directly.
+Drop rows (MCAR) or impute with mice() + causat_mice() (MAR).

 3. Missing covariates (MCAR) work out-of-the-box under g-comp via na.omit.
-For MAR missingness, multiple imputation is needed.
+For MAR missingness, use multiple imputation via causat_mice() (Rubin’s rules by default, Boot MI when congeniality is in doubt).
+Always include the outcome as a predictor in the imputation model.

 5. Bootstrap handles all missingness patterns correctly by resampling the full pipeline.